Alcohol Producers Describe Business Challenges at the Nevada Economic Development Conference

 Craft brewers have their own challenges.
 Wyndee Forrest and her husband took the bull by the horns in the city of Henderson, pushing changes and ultimately writing new law that enabled their CraftHaus Brewery to launch.
 But she articulates a frustration shared by vintners and craft alcohol producers across the state.
 Nevada shows favoritism to large, out-of-state producers through its enforcement of the three-tier distribution system.
 The system requires Nevada-made alcoholic beverages to be handled by a licensed distributor if they are sold outside of the craft pubs and tasting rooms.
 No retail sales at supermarkets, restaurants, or liquor stores are possible without a distributor.

 Even transporting beer to their second tasting room location in downtown Las Vegas required Crafthaus to sell the beer to a distributor, Forrest said.
-Then, to stock the new location they must buy back the beer, at a markup.
+Then, to stock the new location they had to buy back the beer, at a markup.
 (California breweries, Forrest notes, can self-distribute.)

 A handful of large, powerful players dominate alcohol distribution.
 Few small producers make enough product to spawn a meaningful business relationship with one of these distributors.
 Story continues below…